What Really Came Of WaiveCar From Shark Tank?

 The focus of WaiveCar was on the great value that it offered to its customers.
 Longer-term rentals were available for $22 per day, and another benefit was avoiding high gas prices.

 In January 2020, WaiveCar ceased operations in Los Angeles.
 Signs around the Cal State campus said that the company was temporarily out of service due to an insurance switch, but the cars never returned.
-(The university shut down in March of that year due to the COVID-19 pandemic.)
-The company's Twitter account has not been updated since October 2019.
-However, WaiveCar's Facebook and Instagram accounts are now under REEFDrive, a company offering unusual electric vehicles for rent in the Santa Monica area.
+The university shut down in March of that year due to the COVID-19 pandemic, and according to Zoli Honig, it had a devastating effect on the company's operations.